zhoucircle/create-amazing-thing/README.md

 # create-amazing-thing
-# coding is a very funny thing！so just take it as something very interesting to do! ^_^
+ Coding is a very funny thing！So just take it as something very interesting to do! ^_^